I saw a “slash-2”

 the 12-volt battery as it would destroy the voltage regulator and diode

 Below: The Arizona license plates for historic motorcycles (HM) over 25 years old are made out of solid copper.
 Arizona's mines produce the most copper in the United States.
+Wisconsin has "Collector" plates for motorcycles 20 years or older that are nonexpiring.

 Click here to read English R60/2 specifications